ehtishama/ehtishama/README.md

 # Ehtisham UL Hassan

 ### Hi there 👋
-I am an aspiring Software and AI Developer located in Sheffield, England.
+Junior Software and AI Developer based in **Midlands, United Kingdom**.

-In the December 2023, I graduated in MSc Artificial Intelligence with distinction from the Manchester Metropolitan University.
-I love making web and mobile applications.
+In the December 2023, I completed my MSc Artificial Intelligence with distinction from the **Manchester Metropolitan University**.
+I love creating apps with React Native, and Python.
-- 🌱 I’m currently learning React and its ecosystem.
 - 👯 I’m looking to collaborate on beginner friendly frontend projects.
 - 🤔 I’m looking for help with Javascript.
-- ⚡ Programming Languages: C++, Java, Javascript, ES6
+- ⚡ Tech Stack: Python, Typescript, React Native, Expo, Pytorch.